williamClaudio1610/williamClaudio1610/README.md

 ###

 <h3 align="left">👋 Hi, I'm Eng.
-WIlliam Azevedo<br><br>💻 Full-Stack Developer specializing in Angular and C#/.NET<br>📚 Currently diving deeper into DevOps<br>🌱 Always learning something new and sharing it on GitHub<br>💼 Open to work on exciting projects or collaborations, whether freelance or full-time opportunities!<br><br>Below you can see my Social Media !</h3>
+William Azevedo</h3>

+💻 Full-Stack Developer with a strong focus on Backend (NestJS, .NET, Spring Boot)
+🌐 Solid experience with Angular for building modern frontends 🚀 Passionate about building scalable and reliable platforms
+🤝 Open to collaborations, freelance projects, or full-time opportunities

 ###